brycerairden/fend-project-memory-game/README.md

 The game may be reset via the reset button at the bottom at any time, or via the Play Again! button on the winning screen.

+## How to Play

+Click on any card to start the timer.
+Clicking on a second card will compare the two cards and increment the move counter by 1.
+Continue selecting cards until all 8 pairs have been matched with their counterparts, at which point you WIN!
+To reset the game, select the reset icon.

 ## Dependencies

 Browser support for HTML5, CSS3, and Javascript with ES6.
+Access to the font-awesome library via the Bootstrap CDN.
+Access to Google Fonts via GoogleAPIs for the following fonts: Cabin, VT323, Saira